theSharthok/Programming-With-C-/README.md

 # Programming-With-C-

-This repository contains to my programming practice with c language
+This repository contains to  programming practice with C language